mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 26 September 2025
+## On Saturday, 27 September 2025

-- The average temperature today is 11.55˚C,
+- The average temperature today is 10.6˚C,
-- With highs of 12.21˚C and lows of 10.85˚C,
+- With highs of 10.6˚C and lows of 10.6˚C,
-- It may feel like 10.85˚C with overcast clouds
+- It may feel like 9.86˚C with overcast clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 2.39m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 80%
+- The pressure is 1019hPa and humidity is 82%
 - The sun will rise at 06:02 and set at 17:55

 <!-- weather_marker ends -->